EmiliosRichards/Phone-Correction-Pipeline/README.md

 The pipeline reads company data from a spreadsheet, performs web scraping with advanced link prioritization, extracts potential phone numbers using regular expressions and a Large Language Model (LLM), and generates comprehensive reports.

-For a detailed summary of recent enhancements and a deeper dive into specific features, please see the [Project Overview & Recent Updates](./docs/project_summary_and_updates.md) document.
+For a detailed summary of recent enhancements and a deeper dive into specific features, please see the [Pipeline Enhancements Summary](./docs/pipeline_enhancements_summary_20250520_165353.md) document.

 ## High-Level Workflow